mintkhwan/harry_mid/README.md

 ```
 sudo npm start
 ```
-##To run the nightmarejs, mocha and chai
+##To run the nightmarejs, mocha and chai test
 ```
 sudo npm test
 ```